October 17, 2017

 The key is to establish dual identities for your mobile phone users on personal devices, and then keep them separate.

-Our Kinetic Communications Platform does that for your users on personal mobile phones.
+Our Mobile-X does that for your users on personal mobile phones.
 Business calls are automatically routed through your corporate communications systems.
 They carry the Caller ID of your business, not the users’ mobile phone.

 At the same time, personal calls stay on the users’ mobile phone network and remain private.